pgillich/ESP4S2/README.md

 Install [Scratch 2 Offline Editor](https://scratch.mit.edu/scratch2download).
 Import ESP42S extension description `src/ESP4S2.s2e` (shift-click on "File" and select "Import Experimental Extension" from the menu).
 The new extension blocks will appear in the More Blocks palette.

 ### RoboRemo
 [RoboRemo](http://www.roboremo.com) can be installed for Android by [Google Play](https://play.google.com/store/apps/details?id=com.hardcodedjoy.roboremo).
+Commands are described in the chapter [Controller Command Reference](#controller-command-reference).

 #### Single Controller
 To connect RoboRemo to Controller, use "Internet (UDP)" connection.
 Example for a connection string: `192.168.10.102:9876`, where the ip and port was set up in `lua/config.lua`.